sujiar37/beadevops/_posts/cloud/2018-06-20-azure-webapps.md

    {% include figure.html image="https://docs.microsoft.com/en-us/azure/app-service/media/app-service-web-get-started-php/php-docs-hello-world-app-service-detail.png" caption="webapps inner view" width="567" height="297" %}
 <center><h1>&darr;</h1></center>
-3) In the above 'webapps inner view', we could see all details related with our app services. **URL** represents an end point to call our application via browser, **git clone url & ftp url** can be used to access and deploy our website files.
+3) On the above image - *webapps inner view*, we could see all details related with our app services. **URL** represents an end point to call our application via browser, **git clone url & ftp url** can be used to access and deploy our website files.